-As you are considering how to work with people's behaviors:
+As you consider how to work with people's behaviors, make sure you are clear on your group's ultimate objective:

-- Ensure you are clear on your group's ultimate objective - Is your ultimate objective to get a group engaged with scripture so they can encounter Jesus - Is it caring for each person in the group, including anyone who is frequently struggling with staying on track or focused, and therefore dominates the group. - Neither objective is right or wrong, but the full group needs to be in agreement of the purpose as it will shift the outcome of the meetings. - Some people might benefit from one to one bible study or pastoral care.
-You might ask them privaltely if you can provide their name to those resources.
+- To get a group engaged with scripture so they can encounter Jesus? - To care for each person in the group, including anyone who is frequently struggling with staying on track or focused, and therefore dominates the group? - Neither objective is right or wrong, but the full group needs to be in agreement on the group's purpose as it will shift the outcome of the meetings. - Some people might benefit from one-on-one Bible study or pastoral care.
+You might invite them to talk to the clergy or say, "may I mention what you said to me to our clergy?"